DA3121B Supervised Theological Field Education

 Enrolment in this unit will require a suitable placement, approved by the unit coordinator, and the ability to complete at least 220 hours of activity in the placement context.

-Six personal supervision sessions (1 hour each) and twelve peer supervision sessions (2 hours each) are also required.
+A minimum of eight personal supervision sessions (1 hour each) and a minimum of six peer supervision sessions (2 hours each) are also required.

 - Prerequisites60 points from Field B and C